The ZeroLock® Management Console (ZMC) provides two (2) methods with which to create Hash rules and apply them in policies.

 Hash Rule Creation via Alerts

-- On the ZeroLock Management Console (ZMC) go to Alerts and select an alert you want to create a hash rule for.
+- On the ZeroLock Management Console (ZMC), go to Alerts and select an alert you want to create a hash rule for.

 - From this point, there are two (2) ways to add a new hash rule.

-- TREE View - in this view (see above), click on a red process box which brings up the following screen.
+- TREE View - In this view (see above), click on a red process box, which brings up the following screen.

-Clicking the BLOCK button brings up the CREATE RULE screen.
 Selecting CREATE RULE at the bottom of the screen adds the rule to all existing policies and returns you to the PROCESS INFORMATION screen above.
 Click CLOSE to return to the individual alert screen in Step 2.

-- TREE View - in this view (see above), click on a red process box which brings up the following screen.
+- TREE View - In this view (see above), click on a red process box, which brings up the following screen.

 You have successfully created a Hash rule via the Alerts method.